 TSR Injury Law’s defective product attorneys are dedicated to pursuing compensation for those injured by dangerous products.
 We offer a free consultation and do not charge upfront fees for providing legal representation.

-Over more than 20 years, we have recovered more than $150 million on behalf of Minnesota injury victims.
+Over more than 20 years, we have recovered over $1 billion on behalf of Minnesota injury victims.

 Call today to discuss your potential claim and the legal options that may be available.
 (612) TSR-TIME